Kit Wai Chan - Fotolia

 AI data evolution: ETL and integration

 Effective data integration is critical for enterprise AI.
-Products and methods continually evolve to support the latest enterprise AI applications.
+Data is the lifeblood of enterprise AI applications and its extraction and storage must be optimized.

 One of the earlier integration methods, ETL (extract, transform and load), refers to three distinct functions of database management combined into one programming tool.
 Enterprises use ETL to move data from one database to another, often to load it to and from data warehouses.